If you need an introduction to the solar eclipse functionality in Photo Ephemeris Web, please see Solar Eclipse Planning.

 - Calculation of eclipse local circumstances and eclipse paths is based on Jean Meeus, Elements of Solar Eclipses 1951 - 2200; The Astronomical Almanac 2023; The Explanatory Supplement to the Astronomical Almanac, 3rd Ed.

-- Eclipse paths are shown with a resolution of 0.1 degrees in longitude calculated for an observer at sea level (see Limitations below)
+- Eclipse paths are shown with a resolution of 0.1 degrees in longitude calculated for an observer at sea level (see Limitations)

 Limitations